News

 A Day in the Field

-How does a beach recover after a hurricane?
-What are the outcomes of natural processes versus man-made interventions?
-These are some of the questions posed by Elsemarie deVries, a PhD student in the UNC Coastal Environmental Change Lab.
-Using a variety of approaches, deVries investigates the interactions between different dune-building processes.
+Elsemarie deVries, a PhD student in the UNC Coastal Environmental Change Lab uses a variety of approaches to investigate the interactions between different dune-building processes.
 Now she is taking her expertise to a South Carolina beach recovering from the effects of Hurricane Matthew.

 The Future of the Outer Banks